TUM-I5/MolSim/InputFileFormats.md

   - `<video_length>`: The length of the video in seconds
   - `<delta_t>`: The time step size
   - `<end_time>`: The time at which the simulation should end
-  - `particle_container` Which particle container implementation should be used
+  - `<particle_container>` Which particle container implementation should be used

-- Particles:
+- Particle Data:
-  - `<cuboid_spawner>`: A cuboid spawner, which generates particles in a cuboid shape
+  - `<cuboid_spawner>`: Input data for a cuboid spawner, which generates particles in a cuboid shape
-  - `<sphere_spawner>`: A sphere spawner, which generates particles in a sphere shape
+  - `<sphere_spawner>`: Input data for a sphere spawner, which generates particles in a spherical shape
-  - `<individual_particle>`: A single particle, which is placed at the specified position
+  - `<individual_particle>`: Input data for a single particle, which is placed at the specified position

 An example file could look like this: